H2CO3/Sparkling/doc/stdlib.md

 Returns the difference between the two timestamps.

+    function parse(string source)
+    function parseexpr(string source)

+These functions attempt to parse the supplied string as a top-level program or as an expression, respectively.
+They return a hashmap object upon success, and throw a runtime error otherwise.

-    function compile(string source)
+    function compilestr(string source)

-This function parses and compiles the supplied source code.
+This function parses and compiles the supplied source code as a top-level program.
 On success, it returns the compiled function.
-On error, it returns an error string.
+On error, it throws a runtime error.

     function exprtofn(string source)

 Tries to parse and compile `source` as if it was an expression.
 On success, returns a function which, when called, will evaluate the expression.
-Returns an error message upon failure.
+Throws a runtime error upon failure.

+    function compileast(hashmap ast)

+Compiles the AST representation of some already-parsed source code down to bytecode, returns the generated Sparkling function.

+***WARNING:*** Currently **this function does no error checking whatsoever,** so supplying an incorrect AST may even crash the interpreter.
+This problem is to be fixed very soon.

     int toint(string str)
     float tofloat(string str)